modio/modio-docs/public/en-us/platforms/pc/steam/marketplace.md

 ### Direct Purchase

 If you display individual SKUs inside your game's UI rather than relying on the Item Store to list the SKUs, then you can also navigate directly to a purchase by visiting `https://store.steampowered.com/buyitem/<appid>/<itemDefId>/1` which will prompt the user to purchase.

-## Testing

-Steam does not provide a sandbox purchasing environment when they are the microtransaction server (ie you are using the Item Store or direct purchasing from Steam).
-During development, you should include support for issuing these items to yourself using the SteamInventory's [GenerateItems](https://partner.steamgames.com/doc/api/ISteamInventory#GenerateItems) helper method

 ## Consuming the entitlements